Inverse mean curvature flow with outer obstacle: Soliton examples in R2

 In this section, we collect several smooth solitons of IMCF in the plane.
 We also refer to the previous works \cite{Castro-Lerma_2017,Chang_2020, Drugan-Lee-Wheeler_2016, Kim-Pyo_2019, Kim-Pyo_2020}.
 In these works, it was already noticed that planar solitons of IMCF are usually incomplete.
 However, due to the nature of singularities at their endpoints, the soliton curves contact tangentially with the boundary of the region that they sweep out.
 Therefore, the solutions that they generate would respect the boundary obstacle.
 This observation provides us the first class of nontrivial explicit examples.

-We expect that the solitons presented here, as well as their analogies in more general circumstances, appear as the blow-down limits at infinity or the blow-up limits at non-smooth boundary points.
-See Question \ref{qs-ex:asymp_expanding}, \ref{qs-ex:asymp_shrinking} for more elaborations.
+We expect that the solitons presented here, as well as their analogues in more general circumstances, appear as the blow-down limits at infinity or the blow-up limits at non-smooth boundary points.
+See Question \ref{qs-ex:asymp_expanding}, \ref{qs-ex:asymp_shrinking} for more details.
 Another role of the examples is to provide insights in forming the main theory in Section \ref{sec:obs} and \ref{sec:halfplane}.